smarie/python-valid8/docs/base_validation_lib.md

-# Validation library - reusable base validation functions
+# Base validation functions library

-Several base validation functions are bundled in the package.
+Several base validation functions are bundled in the package so as to be reused.
 It is not recommended to use them "as is" but rather to use them inside any of the validation entry points provided by `valid8`.
-See [Usage](./usage) for details
+See [Usage](./usage) for details.

 A quick way to get the up-to-date list of validation functions provided in this package is to execute the following help commands from within a terminal